facebook/docusaurus/docs/getting-started-publishing.md

 > In case you want to deploy as a user or organization site, specify the project name as "_username_.github.io" or "_orgname_.github.io".
 eg) If your GitHub username is User42 then _user42.github.io_, or in case if the organization name is Org123 then _org123.github.io_

+> __Note:__ Not setting the url and baseUrl of your project might result in incorrect rendering of css and images.

 > While we recommend setting the `projectName` and `organizationName` in `siteConfig.js`, you can also use environment variables `ORGANIZATION_NAME` and `PROJECT_NAME`.